joao2391/DotNetRastreioSearch/README.md

 [![Nuget](https://img.shields.io/nuget/v/DotNetRastreioSearch)](https://www.nuget.org/packages/DotNetRastreioSearch/) ![Nuget](https://img.shields.io/nuget/dt/DotNetRastreioSearch)

-It is a library that helps you to track your objects in Correios
+It is a library that helps you to track your objects in Correios.
+You can use both in .NET Framework 4.x and .NET Core 2.x applications.

 ## Notes
 Version 1.0.0: